BrunoReboul/ram-config-template/README.md

     - organizationIDs
     - directoryCustomerIDs and associates super admin emails
     - Keep list group scheduler different from other scheduler (do NOT mutualize) as the associated topic is used recursively to scale GCP queries
-- In `./services/monitorcompliance/instances`
+- In `./services/monitor/instances`
-  - review, adapt each compliance rule
+  - This folder contains ready to run rules.
+Review, and may be adapt
     - REGO template
     - YAML constrains files
-  - create additional compliance rules as needed
+  - create additional compliance rules as needed, use additional examples from `./examples`
 - Once settings are tailored to your context do not forget to commit changes in your git repo

 ## Install GO